GregKaighin/bedfordshire-bicycle-club/README.md

 * In the HTML validation process, the Show Route, Clear Route and Preset Route buttons on the **Routes page** gave an error saying the 'button' element couldn't be embedded in an 'a' element.
 The solution was to remove the 'a' element and use `window.location.href = "#preset-routes"` instead to produce the desired scrolling.
 * A media query was used to target the Map on large screens to reduce its width.
-This prevents the map from appearing too stretched out and encomapassing too wide a geographical area.
+This prevents the map from encomapassing too wide a geographical area.
 * A media query was used to reduce the Carousel Caption size on small screens less than 300px to allow all the information to be displayed without clipping.
-* Another media query to make the Hero image smaller on very small screens, to avoid clipping off the edges of the bicycle image.
-This only applied on the Galaxy Fold device.
+* Another media query was used to make the Hero image smaller on very small screens, to avoid clipping off the edges of the bicycle image.
+This only applies on the Galaxy Fold device.
 * I changed the Show Route/Clear Route button layout as they appeared inconsistent across screen sizes.
 Applying the Bootstrap button group class ensured they always appeared next to each other.

 ### Known Bugs